 For her next trick, she launched the innovative Skinny line, dubbed “elastic gold”, which features diamonds threaded on a flexible wire, thus allowing a bracelet to slip on the wrist with the ease of a hair tie.
 Messika’s smaller pieces start from £640 and prices climb steadily upwards, with the High Jewellery and Haute Couture collections selling for millions.

 In 2017, Messika recruited another global icon, Gigi Hadid, to design two jewellery collections for the brand.
-“I want to appeal to a new generation of girls who like to mix-and-match diamonds with jeans and sneakers.
+“I wanted to appeal to a new generation of girls who like to mix-and-match diamonds with jeans and sneakers.
 Gigi is the perfect embodiment of this.”
 Mert and Marcus shot the campaign, layering Gigi with diamond-encrusted chains and safety pin-shaped earrings, loaded with cool-girl attitude.
 The collection sold out via pre-orders on NET-A-PORTER, before even going live on the site.

 “Messika’s pieces are always modern and fun," comments Elizabeth von der Goltz, Global Buying Director at NET-A-PORTER.
 "Whether you choose to purchase a Baby Move necklace or bracelet between £1,000 - £2,000 or invest in a larger piece for £100,000 and upwards, everything she creates is designed to be worn every day and the success of the brand is undeniable."

-Today, the Messika brand totals more than 200 employees with a turnover of more than $140m.
+Today, the Messika brand totals more than 200 employees with a turnover of more than $140 million.
 There are more than 400 points of sale globally, including Harrods and Selfridges in London, and a flagship boutique on Rue Saint-Honoré in Paris.
 Is her dad proud?
 “Yes.
 As a diamond dealer, my father always had to be very discreet; in that job, you do not reveal your face – now his name is on billboards across the world.
 He supplies many of the Maisons on Place Vendôme and they tell him, your daughter broke the code; she pushed us to go forward.”